Mathematics: Ages Three to Six

 The progression of the Montessori mathematics curriculum in the Children’s House follows a five-step sequence.

-1. Introduction of Concrete Materials: (The quantity is presented in isolation.)
+1. Introduction of Concrete Materials: (The quantity is presented in isolation)

 Concepts are presented in a concrete form children can manipulate.
 Children are given accurate language to talk about the concrete impressions.
 Only after they have experienced the concrete material are they given the symbolic mathematical notation.

-2. Introduction of Symbols: (The visually recognised symbols are offered in isolation.)
+2. Introduction of Symbols: (The visually recognised symbols are offered in isolation)

 When the child is comfortable with the concrete representation and the oral language, mathematical symbols are introduced.
+This step begins by bridging the gap between visual/physical representation and abstract notation, preparing for future algorithmic understanding.

 Only after the child has completed the first two steps are the concrete materials and symbols combined.